storacha/www/src/pages/docs/w3up-client.md

 See the [w3up-client README](https://github.com/w3up/packages/w3up-client) for more creation options.

-## Create and register a space
+## Create and provision a space

-When you upload things to web3.storage, each upload is associated with a "space," which is a unique identifier that acts as a namespace for your content.
+When you upload things to web3.storage, each upload is associated with a "space", which is a unique identifier that acts as a namespace for your content.
 Spaces are identified by DID using keys created locally on your devices.
-To use a space for uploads, it needs to be registered with the storage service by providing an email address.

-To create a space using `w3up-client`, use the `createSpace` client method
+To create a space using `w3up-client`, use the `createSpace` client method:

 ```js
 const space = await client.createSpace('my-awesome-space')